NightfallGT/IG-Sniper/README.md

 - Edit `account.json` and put your Instagram login details.
 - Edit `targets.txt` and put your desired usernames to check and claim when available
+- It is recommended to add a high sleep time such as 1800 to avoid being rate limited.
+(Check username availabilty every 30 minutes)